homemadearcade/zero/todo/1_BACKLOG_UIUX.md

   Also For Select Relation Tag.
 Switch between visibility for Tag Interface Id vs Data Source For Select Entity, Switch between Data Source vs Entity Interface Id

-Popup that says - you do not have a role in this game, Join as Audience?

 WARNING
   NEED A WARNING FOR when a game is not being copied